Module ngx_http_proxy_module

 invalid_header

-a server returned empty or invalid response;
+a server returned an empty or invalid response;

 http_500